Migz19/Migz19/README.md

 - 💼 &nbsp; I’m Working as Software Engineer
 - 🔭 &nbsp; I’m currently learning Mobile Devolper
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I am a student at ASU in Egypt
+- 🎓 &nbsp; I am a student at Faculty of Computer and Information Science at ASU in Egypt
 - 🌱 &nbsp; Enthusiast in Mobile Developer & Deep Learing.
 - ✍️ &nbsp; Watching Anime and Movies as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.